junxit/us-congress-bills-116/metadata.md

 - 2020-07-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-07-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Ways and Means, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-07-09 — Referred to the Subcommittee on Health.
+- 2020-07-15 — Committee Consideration and Mark-up Session Held.
+- 2020-07-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-12-24 — Committee on Education and Labor discharged.
+- 2020-12-24 — Committee on Education and Labor discharged.
+- 2020-12-24 — Committee on Ways and Means discharged.
+- 2020-12-24 — Committee on Ways and Means discharged.
+- 2020-12-24 — Placed on the Union Calendar, Calendar No. 575.
+- 2020-12-24 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-692, Part I.
+- 2020-12-24 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+116-692, Part I.